Emotional wellbeing support for primary school aged children

 Self-care

-The Anna Freud centre have also pulled together a range of self-care strategies on their website designed for young people including hobbies, exercise and reaching out.
+The Anna Freud centre have pulled together a range of self-care strategies on their website designed for young people including hobbies, exercise and reaching out.

 Supporting primary-aged-children’s mental health and wellbeing